dominiquemongelli/axway-open-docs/content/en/docs/apim_yamles/yamles_edit.md

 * `NetService` has two components: `LoadableModule` and `ClassLoader`
     * Search for YAML files `LoadableModule.yaml` and for `ClassLoader.yaml` within `META-INF/types` directory
     * Do first steps again to get all required and optional fields for each entity type.
-* If the entity instance you've created is a [container entity](/docs/apim_yamles/yamles_structure.md#_parentyaml)
+* If the entity instance you've created is a [container entity](/docs/apim_yamles/yamles_structure#_parentyaml)
-    * Create a new directory named as the new entity instance and put within the `_parent.yaml` YAML file:
+    * Create a new directory named like the new entity instance.
+Create a YAML file named `_parent.yaml`, and put in within the created directory

 ```yaml
 ---